 Check if your lease includes a clause outlining the conditions and penalties for early termination.
 If it does, make sure you fully understand the potential financial consequences of breaking the lease without a valid reason.
 Typically, in New York, tenants have to give a certain amount of notice that they’re moving out if they’re on a month-to-month lease.

-If you’ve lived in the property for a year or less, the notice period is 30 days, but it increases to 90 days if you’ve lived there for two or more years.
+The notice period is 30 days if you’ve lived in the property for a year or less, but it increases to 90 days if you’ve lived there for two or more years.

 If you don’t have a valid legal reason to end your lease early or if you’ve signed your lease for a set amount of time, you can find a qualified tenant to take over your lease.
 Finding a replacement tenant can alleviate some or all of your financial burden.